-OPM requires that all FEHB Plans comply with the Patients' Bill of Rights, recommended by the President's Advisory Commission on Consumer Protection and Quality in the Health Care Industry.
+OPM requires all FEHB Plans to provide certain information to their FEHB members.
 You may get information about us, our networks, providers, and facilities.
 OPM's FEHB website (www.opm.gov/insure) lists the specific types of information that we must make available to you.
 Some of the required information is listed below.